-Our internal computer systems, or those of our collaborators or other contractors or consultants, may fail or suffer security breaches, which could result in a material disruption of our product development programs.
+Our internal information technology systems, or those of our thirdparty collaborators or other contractors or consultants, may fail or suffer security breaches, which could result in a material disruption of our product development programs.

-Despite the implementation of security measures, our internal computer systems and those of our current and any future collaborators and other contractors or consultants are vulnerable to damage from computer viruses, unauthorized access, natural disasters, terrorism, war and telecommunication and electrical failures.
-While we have not experienced any such material system failure, accident or security breach, if such an event were to occur and cause interruptions in our operations, it could result in a material disruption of our development programs and our business operations and delays in our research and development work, whether due to a loss of our trade secrets or other proprietary information or other similar disruptions.
+Despite the implementation of security measures, our internal information technology systems and those of our current and any future collaborators and other contractors or consultants are vulnerable to damage from computer viruses, unauthorized access, natural disasters, terrorism, war and telecommunication and electrical failures.
+While we have not experienced any such material system failure, accident or security breach, if such an event were to occur and cause interruptions in our operations, it could result in a material disruption of our development programs.

+In the ordinary course of our business, we collect and store sensitive data, including, among other things, legally protected patient health information, personally identifiable information about our employees, intellectual property and proprietary business information.
+We manage and maintain our applications and data utilizing on-site systems and outsourced vendors.
+These applications and data encompass a wide variety of business critical information, including research and development information, commercial information and business and financial information.
+Because information systems, networks and other technologies are critical to many of our operating activities, shutdowns or service disruptions at our company or vendors that provide information systems, networks or other services to us pose increasing risks.
+Such disruptions may be caused by events such as computer hacking, phishing attacks, ransomware, dissemination of computer viruses, worms and other destructive or disruptive software, denial of service attacks and other malicious activity, as well as power outages, natural disasters (including extreme weather), terrorist attacks or other similar events.
+Such events could have an adverse impact on us and our business, including loss of data and damage to equipment and data.
+In addition, system redundancy may be ineffective or inadequate, and our disaster recovery planning may not be sufficient to cover all eventualities.
+Significant events could result in a disruption of our operations, damage to our reputation or a loss of revenues.
+In addition, we may not have adequate insurance coverage to compensate for any losses associated with such events.
 For example, the loss of clinical trial data from completed or future clinical trials could result in delays in our regulatory approval efforts and significantly increase our costs to recover or reproduce the data.
 Any breach of our data security, especially a breach resulting in the unauthorized use or disclosure of protected health information, personally identifiable information or other data subject to privacy laws, could damage our reputation and/or result in monetary damages or other liabilities.
 To the extent that any disruption or security breach were to result in a loss of, or damage to, our data or applications, or inappropriate disclosure of confidential or proprietary information, we could incur liability, our competitive position could be harmed and the further development and commercialization of our product candidates could be delayed.